Loopring/protocols/packages/loopring_v3/circuit/statements.md

 - https://github.com/Loopring/protocols/blob/master/packages/loopring_v3/DESIGN.md#deposit

 This gadgets allows depositing funds to a new or existing account at accountID.
-The owner of an account can never change, unless account_old.owner == 0, which means a new account is created for owner.
+The owner of an account can never change, unless state.accountA.owner.owner == 0, which means a new account is created for owner.

 As deposits are processed and stored on-chain, we have to process this transaction in the smart contract, and so numConditionalTransactions is incremented.
+No EdDSA signature are ever used, the deposit data is validated on-chain.

 ## AccountUpdate statement